Readers Question: What is meant by economic uncertainty?

 Causes of economic uncertainty

 - Supply Side Shock.
 A rise in oil prices or rise in commodity prices would cause an increase in the cost of production for firms.
 This would cause cost-push inflation.
-A supply side shock can lead to stagflation – a combination of higher inflation and lower economic growth.
-A supply side shock can be difficult to deal with (e.g Central Bank can’t solve inflation and lower growth by changing interest rates.
-Interest rates can either target lower inflation or higher growth – but not both at same time.
+A supply-side shock can lead to stagflation – a combination of higher inflation and lower economic growth.
+A supply-side shock can be difficult to deal with (e.g Central Bank can’t solve inflation and lower growth by changing interest rates.
+Interest rates can either target lower inflation or higher growth – but not both at the same time.

 - Demand Side Shock.
 A global economic downturn will have a strong impact on reducing growth in all countries.
 For example, if the EU enters into a recession, it will affect UK exports and UK economic growth.

 - Financial instability.
-Bank closures could cause bank run and loss of confidence in financial system.
+Bank closures could cause a bank run and loss of confidence in the financial system.

 Uncertainty over current state of UK / Global Economy

 - Uncertainty over future of Euro.
 Will Greece, Portugal and Italy be able to survive without defaulting on their debts and leaving the Euro.
 If there is a break up of the Euro, there could be a widespread credit crunch leading to a severe European Recession.

 - Prospects for European economic growth.
 Even if the Euro does survive, it may be at a high cost.
 To reduce European budget deficits countries have embarked on severe austerity measures which reduce economic growth.
 Also, the imbalance in the Eurozone from the single currency could lead to continued economic stagnation and high unemployment.

 - Solvency of European banks.
 If banks do lose money from Euro debt default, it could lead to a second credit crunch and fall in investment.
 This would also have ramifications for lower economic growth.